She was just born yesterday, I swear.

 The only thing that would have made this trip better was if Billy and Mom were there.
 Having my family so far spread out is tough sometimes.
 But I guess that it makes it even more sweeter when we are all together.

-Happy birthday, Sweet Delilah.
+day, Sweet Delilah.
 I look forward to many more celebrations with you, kiddo.